 The park is open every day, 24 hours a day.

-The Queensland Parks and Wildlife Service offices at Eurong and Dundubara have after-hours information and self-serve permit packs.
+The Queensland Parks and Wildlife Service offices at Eurong and Dundubara are generally unattended for visitor enquiries as rangers are working in the field.
+These locations do provide information signs, and self-serve permit packs—with brochures, a current conditions report and a camping tag—are available for people who wish to change or extend their stay.
 See the Fraser Island map for locations.

 Ensure you buy your camping and vehicle permits before entering Fraser Island.